raspberrypilearning/weather-station-dashboard/worksheet.md

 	![](images/variable.png)

-1. Once you've created the variable, you can set it to your Weather Station's id, or alternatively use `490722`:
+1. Once you've created the variable, you can set it to your Weather Station's id.
+You can find a [list of weather station ids here](stations.txt)

 	![](images/cat-2.png)